why recommend Sex Therapy?

 Jacqui is kindly providing a 20-minute complimentary strategy session to assist my clients in restoring wellbeing in this important arena of their lives: https://www.endtheproblem.com/complimentary/

-As a medical, health or fitness professional, you are in the prime position of helping clients resolve their emotional and sexual challenges by providing an opening such as this which removes all awkwardness.
-Many people who suffer from these problems do so in silence, so this simple approach is much appreciated and as a result can have a profound effect on their mental, emotional and physical wellbeing.
+As a medical, health or fitness professional, you are in the prime position of helping clients resolve their emotional and sexual challenges by providing an opening such as this which removes awkwardness.
+Many people who suffer from these problems do so in silence, so this simple approach is much appreciated and as a result can have a profoundly positive effect on their mental, emotional and physical wellbeing.